1980s in video games: Third-party development and an oversaturated market

-Video game crash of 1983
+American video game crash of 1983

 By 1983, the video game bubble created during the golden age had burst and several major companies that produced computers and consoles had gone into bankruptcy.
 Atari reported a $536 million loss in 1983.
 Some entertainment experts and investors lost confidence in the medium and believed it was a passing fad.
 A game often given poster child status to this era, E.T. the Extra-Terrestrial had such bad sale figures that the remaining unsold cartridges were buried in the deserts of New Mexico.

 Rise of computer gaming

 The brunt of the crash was felt mainly across the home console market.
-Home computer gaming continued to thrive in this time period, especially with lower-cost machines such as the Commodore 64 and ZX Spectrum.
+Home computer gaming continued to thrive in this time period, especially with lower-cost machines such as the Commodore 64, ZX Spectrum and IBM Personal Computer.
 Some computer companies adopted aggressive advertising strategies to compete with gaming consoles and to promote their educational appeal to parents as well.
 Home computers also allowed motivated users to develop their own games, and many notable titles were created this way, such as Jordan Mechner's Karateka, which he wrote on an Apple II while in college.

 In the late 1980s, IBM PC compatibles became popular as gaming devices, with more memory and higher resolutions than consoles, but lacking in the custom hardware that allowed the slower console systems to create smooth visuals.